Subrahmanyajoshi/Sentiment-Analysis-of-Amazon-Reviews/README.md

 ## Overview
-- The goal of this project is to provide a platform to build and train machine learning models for text classification using Google Cloud's AI platform.
+- The goal of this project is to provide a platform to build and train machine learning models for text classification using Google Cloud's Vertex AI.
 - In this project I have used Amazon reviews dataset to extract sentiments from review texts.

 ## Dataset